Mission & Philosophy

 - We teach to the “whole child” at Primavera because all children deserve to be healthy, safe, engaged, supported, and challenged.

 - Parent involvement is welcomed and encouraged at Primavera because we know the importance of working together for the success of every student.

 Primavera School was founded in 1972 to serve the needs of children and parents who prefer a more flexible, personalized, and safe learning environment.
-We currently enroll 130 children from three to twelve years of age in preschool through sixth grade.
+We currently enroll 115 children from three to 10 years of age in pre-kindergarten through 4th grade.

-Our student/teacher ratio is very low –a maximum of 7:1 in preschool and an average of 15:1 in Kindergarten and the primary grades.
+Our student/teacher ratio is very low –a maximum of 8:1 in pre-kindergarten and an average of 14:1 in Kindergarten and the primary grades.
 Our teachers are highly skilled, caring people with years of experience and expertise in early childhood education.
 Parents choose Primavera because they are seeking a school that takes an individual interest in their child’s development and learning style.